xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 7 Ambiguities and Conflicts.md

 %nonassoc LOWER_THAN_ELSE
 %nonassoc ELSE
 %%
 stmt: IF expr stmt2  %prec LOWER_THAN_ELSE
-    |     IF expr stmt2 ELSE stmt;
+    | IF expr stmt2 ELSE stmt
+    ;

-stmt2:  IF expr stmt2;
+stmt2: IF expr stmt2
+     ;
 ```

 But don’t do that, since a language is extremely counter-intuitive.